-Bulb mode photography (B setting on cameras) allows you to keep the shutter open for as long as you want while you’re depressing the shutter release button.
+Bulb mode allows you to keep the shutter open for as long as you press the shutter button.
+It’s ideal for getting better long exposures, and we’ll show you exactly how to use it.

 Use a Remote Shutter Release to Avoid Camera Shake

-There’s a high risk you’ll move the camera during shooting in bulb mode and end up with blurry photographs.
-This is why we recommend you use a remote shutter release when shooting in bulb exposure mode.
+Why?
+Well, there’s a high risk you’ll move the camera when using in Bulb Mode and end up with blurry photographs.
+That’s why we recommend you use a remote shutter release when shooting in bulb exposure mode.

-It might not look like much, but it’s very sturdy and doesn’t need any extra batteries either.
+The shutter release you see in the photo above might not look like much.
+But it’s very sturdy and doesn’t need any extra batteries either.

 Use a Tripod for Sharper Long Exposures

-This is another indispensable accessory for sharp long and very long exposures using Bulb Mode.
+A tripod is another indispensable accessory when using Bulb Mode.

+Tripods vary in prices and features.
 You don’t need the fanciest carbon fibre tripod if you’re photographing light trails in the city.
-But you will need it if you’re photographing a waterfall from the middle of a river with an exposure of 60 seconds or more.
+But you will need it if you’re shooting a waterfall from the middle of a river with an exposure of 30 seconds or more.

 I use Bulb Mode to create landscape images with very long exposures.
-But you can also use this bulb mode for lightning photography.
+But you can also use this bulb mode for lightning photography as well.